txt/ase19/docs/optimize.md

 _Sequential  model optimizers_ run a  data miner in parallel with the optimizer.
 Such optimizer assumes that:

 - jiggling (i.e. candidate generation) is very fast
-- evaluating a candidate using the _f_ function is very slow (e.g. we are running an expensive computation, or asking a human their opinion, or we have to build a new car to test some new design).

 - in this domain, data miners can build models very quickly

 Under those assumptions, then the best way to build a model is to reflect on what has been seen so far (using a data miner)